Why is an MRI crucial in diagnosing and treating a herniated disc?

-Obtaining a MRI – which stands for magnetic resonance imaging – is one of the first steps in correctly diagnosing a herniated disc in your spine.
-Unlike a common X-ray which can only capture pictures of bone structure, an MRI uses a magnetic field and a computer to produce and record detailed images of the inner workings of the body, including the organs, muscles, and soft tissue.
-This technology is also capable of producing a two-dimensional (“cross section”) view of tissue, which greatly helps doctors in identifying a herniated disc.
-MRI scans are still a relatively new technology, but they have become absolutely integral in correctly diagnosing a variety of neck and back issues such as spinal stenosis, foraminal stenosis, bone spurs, and herniated back discs.
+Obtaining an MRI (magnetic resonance imaging) scan can be a very important step in correctly diagnosing a herniated disc in your spine.
+Unlike an X-ray, which can only capture pictures of bone structure, an MRI uses a magnetic field and a computer to produce and record detailed images of the inner workings of your whole body.
+This technology is also capable of producing two-dimensional or cross-sectional views of the body, which greatly helps doctors in identifying a herniated disc.

 An MRI scan has a number of distinct advantages that benefit a herniated disc patient, including that it is unobtrusive, painless and free of radiation.
 Also, due to the fact that an MRI is able to focus on a particular part of the body, the results from this advanced technology are proven to be extremely accurate in correctly diagnosing a variety of neck and back issues, like herniated discs.
 Read on to learn about how a doctor can use an MRI to diagnose your herniated disc condition and what treatment options may be suggested to alleviate symptoms such as pain, numbness, tingling and weakness.

 If you believe you are experiencing a herniated disc in your neck or back, the first step is to visit a doctor, who will be able to give you a full examination and review of your medical history to make a preliminary diagnosis.
 After that, you may be referred to an imaging specialist to perform an MRI that can confirm and pinpoint the herniated disc diagnosis.